flaneurette/Health-Library/Documents/Cleaning/Eco-friendly-cleaning-guide/README.md

 - Glass bottles, glassware (remove biofilms)
 - Plastics
 - Anything that stains or has bacterial biofilms (can be invisible)
+- Sinks (make a paste and put it in)

 Glassware is prone to biofilms, enzymes quickly clean it.
 (Almost no other product can do this.)